 Here is how to set up a timer that runs when Emacs is idle for a certain length of time.
 Aside from how to set them up, idle timers work just like ordinary timers.

 seconds.
-The value of secs may be an integer or a floating point number; a value of the type
+The value of secs may be a number or a value of the type

 If repeat is

 Emacs remains idle for a long enough time.
 More often repeat is

 nil, which means to run the timer each time Emacs

 run-with-idle-timer returns a timer value which you